yduf/yduf.github.io/_posts/2023-09-27-vpinballx-code.md

 Make it work on linux to be able to build a [pincab]({% post_url 2023-09-17-project-pincab %}) not requiring windows.

 ### Next
-- Enable cabinet mode for playfield
-	- how to use & edit .pov ?

 - How to enable B2S in standalone ?